syncfusion-content/uwp-docs/uwp/Hub-Tile/SfSplitMosaicTile.md

 documentation: ug
 ---

-# Split Image Tile in UWP SfSplitMosaicTile
+# Split Image Tile in UWP Split Mosaic Tile

 ## Overview

-`SfSplitMosaicTile` control provides a way to integrate a tile similar to contacts group tile in Windows Phone home screen in application.
+`UWP Split Mosaic Tile` control provides a way to integrate a tile similar to contacts group tile in Windows Phone home screen in application.
 It displays a collection of images in 3 horizontally stretched tiles.
 Each tile flip itself randomly to bring a new image.

 ### Features